Doing Well by Doing Good

-Over the course of my career, I have served actively on eight nonprofit boards.
+Over the course of my career, I have served actively on more than ten nonprofit boards.
 Some of those organizations have had a pretty high profile, which enabled me to make some professional connections that helped strengthen my own business and expand my client base.
 But that's not why I served.

 When people ask how I have grown my businesses, I often credit in part the community work I have done in the various cities I've lived.
 The follow-up question is sometimes predictable: “Do you have some suggestions for how I could get on some boards?”
 Um, yeah, get involved with the organizations you care about; get your hands dirty.
 That answer doesn't typically go over well, because most of the time the asker is looking for a short cut.